tomas293/IPBlock---PaperMC/README.md

 # IPGuard
+this plugin was built using [IP2Location]([https://www.ip2location.com/]).

-A simple PaperMC plugin that blocks players from countries you don't allow, using geolocation from IP2Location LITE.
+A simple PaperMC plugin that blocks players from countries you don't allow

 ## Features